thevpc/ntexup-doc-slides/README.md

 nuts ntexup --show .
 ```

-note that this is exactly equivalent to
+Note that you don’t need to clone or download this repository to render it; you can simply run:

 ```bash
 nuts ntexup --show --documentation
 ```

-which will download this repo automatically and display the documentation slides.

-Contributing
+## Contributing
 Pull requests with new example slides, improvements, or corrections are welcome!
 Please follow the style and formatting conventions used in existing slides.

-License
+## License
 Unless otherwise stated in individual files, all content in this repository is released under the same license as ntexup.